United States Regiments & Batteries > New York > 25th New York Infantry Regiment

 1862

-March 6 Colonel Kerrigan was dismissed by sentence of general court-martial for inefficiency and of conduct unbecoming an officer in the gross neglect of his military duty, “as manifested in the disorganized and disgraceful condition of his regiment..”Lt.
-Colonel Johnson was promoted to colonel with rank to date from February 21, 1862
+March 6 Colonel Kerrigan was dismissed by sentence of general court-martial for inefficiency and of conduct unbecoming an officer in the gross neglect of his military duty, “as manifested in the disorganized and disgraceful condition of his regiment.”
+Lieutenant Colonel Johnson was promoted to colonel with rank to date from February 21, 1862

-March 16 Moved to the Virginia Peninsula
+Moved to the Virginia Peninsula.

 April 5 Warwick Road

-April 5-May 4 Siege of Yorktown
+April 5-May 4

 May 27